Data Archiving Meaning

 Organisations that don’t have a lot of data can use simple backups instead of archives.
 But most businesses accumulate large amounts of data as they grow.
 Unused old data can needlessly take up terabytes of storage.

-How Data Archiving Works
+How to Archive Data

 Because the archived data is no longer in use, most administrators store it in read-only mode so that it cannot be altered.
 Creating archives in read-only mode serves to retain its integrity should it be needed in an investigation after a data breach or impropriety.
 It also stops attackers from changing data to hide their tracks after a compromise.

-Securing data archives is just as important as keeping it unaltered.
+Securing archived data is just as important as keeping it unaltered.
 Attackers know that archives have a wealth of information on organisation intellectual property, internal messages, and financial data.
 These archives are a target for attackers who gain access to high-privilege network accounts or exploit vulnerabilities that give them access to archive data.

 The media used to store archives is up to the organisation, and the decision usually hinges on its convenience, reliability and availability.
 Organisations have traditionally used magnetic tape due to its ability to store much more data than other media, but tape devices tend to be slower.
 Still, this media is still standard for some organisations that need a low-cost way to store large amounts of data in a small space.